-Getting involved in the LVEDC gives you solid participation in the local business community.
-LVEDC investors work with us to build a strong regional economy, market Lehigh Valley to attract more companies and promote a business-friendly climate.
+Getting involved in the LVEDCgives you an involvement in our business community.
+LVEDC investors work with us to build a strong regional economy by marketing the Lehigh Valley to attract more companies and promote the companies already here.
 As an LVEDC investor, you’ll make valuable connections with other companies while raising your visibility throughout the community.
 Contact us to learn more.

 Brewing the American Dream Program from Samuel Adams Brewing for small business owners in the food and beverage industry.